Avoid Troubled Teen Industry RTCs Wildflower Mountain Ranch, Example

 The website also provides information on the long-term psychological and emotional consequences faced by survivors of these programs.
 Trauma, PTSD, depression, anxiety, and difficulties forming healthy relationships are common challenges reported by individuals who have experienced abuse in these settings.
 Unsilenced.org advocates for increased awareness of these lasting harms and the need for comprehensive support services for survivors.

-Furthermore, Unsilenced.org serves as a hub for advocacy and reform efforts.
-The website provides resources for survivors seeking support, information for parents looking for safe and ethical alternatives, and tools for individuals interested in advocating for stronger regulations and increased accountability within the troubled teen industry.
+Furthermore, both watchdog websites serve as a hub for advocacy and reform efforts.
+These websites provides resources for survivors seeking support, information for parents looking for safe and ethical alternatives, and tools for individuals interested in advocating for stronger regulations and increased accountability within the troubled teen industry.